pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 <img src="https://raw.githubusercontent.com/pw598/pw598.github.io/main/_posts/images/sq1-2.png" style="height: 200px; width:auto;">

 The alternative syntax which allows us to use <code>%%sql</code>, but also capture the result in a Python variable, is as follows.
-Note that we must put off the <code>result.head()</code> command until the next cell, as it's expected that all lines below the first are strictly SQL.
+Note that we must delay the <code>result.head()</code> command until the next cell, as it's expected that all lines below the first are strictly SQL.

 ```sql
 %%sql result <<